Microsoft: China-based hackers found bug to target US firms

 “They’re just downloading email, literally going to town," said Steven Adair, Volexity's president, who said the targets have included “defense contractors, international aid and development organizations, the NGO think-tank community."

-Adair said he's concerned that the hackers are going to accelerate their activity in the coming days before organizations are able to install Microsoft's security upgrades.
+Adair said he's concerned that the hackers will accelerate their activity in the coming days before organizations are able to install Microsoft's security upgrades.

 “As bad as it is now, I think it’s about to get a lot worse," he said.
 “This gives them a limited amount of opportunity to go and exploit something.
 The patch isn’t going to fix that if they left their backdoor behind."